'None Of This Is True': Protests Become Fertile Ground for Online Disinformation

 While reputable sources had debunked the claims by Monday morning, the online manipulation wasn't finished.
 A coordinated network of hacked accounts then began tweeting about how the hashtag was faked and that people don't need to panic.

-"As someone seeing #dcblackout trending, who lives and works in the DC metro area, and who has friends telecommuting into DC rn..... this hashtag looks like misinformation," wrote the hundreds of tweets.
+"As someone seeing #dcblackout trending, who lives and works in the DC metro area, and who has friends telecommuting into DC rn..... this hashtag looks like misinformation," began hundreds of tweets posted by different accounts.

-By having so-called bot accounts push back against the original storyline, Linvill says some users may have actually ended up more likely to believe it because it could seem like a staged debunking.
+By having so-called bot accounts push back against the original storyline, Linvill said some users may have ended up more likely to believe it because it could seem like a staged debunking.

 "They're creating this double negative," he said.
 "And causing everyone to question their own reality."